oogway93/Architectural-Layered-PC-Market/README.md

     go run cmd/main.go -env=development
 ```

-4. Let's check a browser by an URL:
+4. Let's check out our connection to the golang's server in a browser by an URL:
 ```
     http://localhost:8000/
 ```

 ### How to start the project(Production)
-1. Make the file .env.production in root of project:
+1. Create the file .env.production in root of project:
 ```golang
 DB_PORT=5432
 DB_HOST=golangArchitecture_postgres